-New Zealand Glassworks Residency - JULY 2023
+New Zealand Glassworks Residency - JULY 2024

-New Zealand Glassworks (NZG) is offering an artist in residence program for 2023.
+New Zealand Glassworks (NZG) is offering an artist in residence program for 2024.
 NZG is committed to encouraging and supporting artistic endeavours and to providing an environment which will stimulate creative and original work.
 This 4-week residency is aimed to give artists who work exclusively in glass an intensive time and the opportunity to develop a new body of work which is innovative, engaging and well executed.
 We seek, established or emerging New Zealand artists working in glass.
-Artists must be able to work independently and have a proven track record of practical experience, achieved a degree of critical or sales success and need to be committed to creating a new body of high quality art.
+Artists must be able to work independently and have a proven track record of practical experience, achieved a degree of critical or sales success and need to be committed to creating a new body of high-quality art.

 With a view to promoting art glass and encouraging cultural exchange in the regional community, the artist will engage in talks and demonstrations for the general public.
 Throughout the residency.
 In addition, the artist will have an exhibition post residency at NZG.
 Scheduling the exhibition will need to be an organic process as artist proposals can transform during and after the residency.
 Once scheduled into the programme a timeline will be developed between the artist and NZG to ensure outcomes are met.
 In due course the exhibition will be promoted through all our usual channels.
 The exhibition will showcase the made pieces together with a display of the processes involved and journey to completion.
 These additional layers of activity will encourage the entire community to access, experience and participate in high-quality arts.